 "If everyone is moving forward together, then success takes care of itself."

 Effective internal communication is a powerful force that helps enrich employees’ lives and leads to a 40% increase in customer satisfaction, a 30% increase in profitability, and a 36% increase in the overall performance of the company.
-Providing the whole of your organization with effective tools for communicating with one another is a key business function that will inspire and align everyone.
+Providing the whole of your organization with an effective plan for communicating with one another is a key business function that will inspire and align everyone.

 What do you think?
 Feel free to join the conversation by leaving a comment in the section below.